antonyhaman/youtube-jextractor/README.md

 # YoutubeJExtractor for Android

-YoutubeJExtractor allows you to extract youtube video and audio streams from any youtube video along with some other data such as a video title, description, author, thumbnails and others.
+YoutubeJExtractor is Android library that allows you to extract youtube video and audio from any youtube video along with some other data such as a video title, description, author, thumbnails and others.

 ## Current status